 A retired Army Officer.
 I have a lot of Sales and Marketing experience, and created a Hollywood film, FIRE BIRDS with Nicolas Cage, Tommy Lee Jones, and Sean Young.
 I have spent many quarters on Campus Abroad in Viet Nam, France, and England, and have lived in Asia, Africa, and Europe.
-I work with our Global Education Partnerships Program with sister colleges in Viet Nam, China, Taiwan, and soon to be added: Mexico and Belize.
-I just returned from Viet Nam and this summer we will have trips going to Viet Nam and Taiwan.
+I coordinate our Global Education Partnerships Program with sister colleges in Viet Nam, China, Taiwan, and soon to be added: Mexico and Belize.
+We just sent 33 students to Viet Nam and Taiwan, and next summer we will have a trip going to Viet Nam.

 Phone: (408) 590-4430

 Office Hours: 0930-1020 Tues in Forum 6A and by appointment anytime.

 - To learn to write an effective, well-organized, and supported research

 paper, argumentative themes, and a variety of paragraph forms.